matthewscharles/instrument-maker/README.md

 ## How does it work?

-Within Pure Data, create objects with the `im.` prefix to access building blocks: inputs, outputs, tuning systems, and synthesisers.
+Within Pure Data, create objects with the `im.` prefix to access building blocks: e.h. inputs, outputs, tuning systems, and synthesisers.
 Alternatively, download an example from the repository.
 Upload to Bela, or Raspberry Pi with an Arduino-type device connected.

 With Bela, choosing a setup should be a case of dragging and dropping into a browser; the Pure Data files can exist as templates or presets, no need to edit or look at the code unless desired.